 My physical and sexual abuse was consistently along similar lines, as a cruel punishment, occurring about 8 – 9 times, starting when I was about 18 months old.

 I recall the last time being excruciatingly painful, to the extent that I sometimes still experience that physical pain and emotional block I put in place from it 60 years later.

 I was sexually abused and assaulted by my mother as a cold and cruel punishment for being a typical boy.

 It felt like revenge…

-My experience of sexual and physical abuse and my attempts to understand and come to terms with the levels of trauma associated, are insignificant compared to how cruel and unbelievably debilitating denial or “gaslighting” by family and community can be, and even decades later still has considerable impact.
+My experience of the actual sexual and physical abuse and my attempts to understand and come to terms with the levels of trauma associated, are insignificant compared to how cruel and unbelievably debilitating denial or “gaslighting” by family and community can be, and even decades later still impacts.

-Even though the sexual abuse act itself is a level of trauma, I found the denial, disbelief and isolation associated even deeper and more damaging.
+Even though the sexual abuse act itself is traumatic, I found the denial, disbelief and isolation associated even deeper and more damaging.

 Being told, “don’t be ridiculous” or ” She would never do that” was my normal.

 Even to this day, as a result of my experience, I am still uncovering and dealing with decisions and beliefs that I adopted and I made about myself , especially in my relationships with woman.